dpnm-ni/ni-evnf/pktgen/README.rst

-Sample and benchmark scripts for pktgen (packet generator)
+Scripts for pktgen (packet generator)
 ==========================================================
-This directory contains some pktgen sample and benchmark scripts, that can easily be copied and adjusted for your own use-case.
+This directory contains some pktgen scripts token from kernel v5.5 pktgen sample scripts, modified to support time and bandwidth parameters.

 General doc is located in kernel: Documentation/networking/pktgen.txt